Vikramardham/aisuiteplus/guides/openai.md

 # OpenAI

-To use OpenAI with `aisuite`, you’ll need an [OpenAI account](https://platform.openai.com/).
+To use OpenAI with `aisuiteplus`, you’ll need an [OpenAI account](https://platform.openai.com/).
 After logging in, go to the [API Keys](https://platform.openai.com/account/api-keys) section in your account settings and generate a new key.
 Once you have your key, add it to your environment as follows:

 ```shell
 export OPENAI_API_KEY="your-openai-api-key"